iter8-tools/iter8/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Does this issue require a design doc/discussion?
 If there is a link to the design document/discussions, please provide it below.**
 You can use this issue thread, or a discussion thread in this repo, for design discussions.
-If you do so, please provide a link to specific issue/discussion comment that describes the design.
+If you do so, please provide a link to the specific issue/discussion comment(s) that describes the design.

 **What tests will you create for this feature?**
 [ ] A checklist of behaviors that will be tested as part of this feature implementation.